Pray for Israel

 In this month’s Jews for Jesus Newsletter, David describes what rats can teach us about spiritual warfare.
 You can read his inspirational reflections here.

 Also, David sent out a letter about God’s mission strategy and the effect of Jews for Jesus on Gentiles.
-If you did not receive that letter you can see it here.

 Executive Director, Missionary